telerik/fiddler-everywhere-docs/user-guide/live-traffic.md

 The **Edit in Composer** context menu option loads the selected request in a new composer window where it can be edited, saved for later usage and sharing, and reissued.

 ### Saving

 To save selected sessions, use the **Save** context menu option.
 The saved sessions will appear in the **Sessions** list to the left of the Fiddler Everywhere interface and from there you can later re-open, export, and share them.

 - **Selected sessions**&mdash;Saves all chosen sessions; can be accessed with the keyboard by pressing `S`.

 - **Unselected sessions**&mdash;Saves all unselected Sessions; can be accessed with the keyboard by pressing `Shift` +`Cmd` +`S` (on Mac), or `Shift`+`S` (on Windows).

 - **All Sessions**&mdash;Saves all captured traffic; can be accessed with the keyboard by pressing `Cmd`+`S` (on Mac), or `Ctrl`+`S` (on Windows).

 All options will display a **Save** prompt window.
 To save the desired sessions:

 1. Select the sessions, open the context menu, and click the **Save** option.

 1. Enter your session name and choose the folder that will store the entry.

 1. (Optional) Use the **password protection** switch to enable encryption and set a password.
 Only users with knowledge of the password will be able to open the entry.

 1. Click **Save**.
 The saved session immediately loads in the **Sessions** list.

 1. Double-click the saved session to load it in a new **Composer** tab.
 Note that encrypted sessions will prompt for a password before loading.

 Alternatively, you can save all captured traffic [through the **Save** button from the toolbar]({%slug web-sessions-list%}#save).

 ### Sharing

 The **Share** context menu option enables the sharing of sessions.
 Before any session is shared, it is saved as an entry in the **Sessions** list.
 Then, the entry can be transmitted through the email.

 - **Selected sessions**&mdash;Saves and shares all selected sessions.

 - **Unselected sessions**&mdash;Saves and shares all unselected sessions.

 - **All Sessions**&mdash;Saves and shares all captured traffic.

 All options will initially display a **Save** and then a **Share** prompt window.

 1. Select the sessions, open the context menu, and click the **Share** option.

 1. The selected sessions are being saved.
 Enter your session name and click **Save and proceed**.

 1. The **Share** prompt window appears.
 Enter a valid email and, optionally, add notes.
 Once ready, click **Share**.
 Note that when sharing an encrypted session, the recipient will need the password to access it.

 Alternatively, you can share captured traffic [through the **Share** button from the toolbar]({%slug web-sessions-list%}#share).

 ### Exporting

 The **Export** context menu option allows you to export the captured traffic in various formats such as SAZ, HTTPArchive, WCAT, MeddlerScript, cURLScript, and more.

 - **Selected sessions**&mdash;Saves and shares all selected sessions.

 - **Unselected sessions**&mdash;Saves and shares all unselected sessions.

 - **All Sessions**&mdash;Saves and shares all captured traffic.

 ### Removing

 To delete sessions from your **Live Traffic** list, use the **Remove** context menu options.

 - **Selected sessions**&mdash;Removes all selected sessions; can be accessed with the keyboard by pressing `Cmd`+`Back` (on Mac), `Del` (on Windows).

 - **Unselected sessions**&mdash;Removes all unselected sessions; can be accessed with the keyboard by pressing `Shift`+`Cmd`+`Back` (on Mac), or `Shift`+`Del` (on Windows).

 - **All Sessions**&mdash;Removes all captured traffic; can be accessed with the keyboard by pressing `Cmd`+`X` (on Mac), or `Ctrl`+`X` (on Windows).

 ### Commenting

-To add comments for desired sessions, use the **Comment** context menu option.
+To add comments on single or multiple sessions, use the **Comment** context menu option.

 1. Select the sessions, open the context menu, and click the **Comment** option, which can be accessed with the keyboard by pressing `M`.

 1. A **Comment** dialog appears.
 Enter the comment and click **Ok**.

 1. The text is added to the comment field for the selected sessions.

+Saved & shared sessions will contain the added comments.

 ### Marking

-To apply colors or to strike out selected sessions, use the **Mark** context menu option.
+To apply colors or to strike out single or multiple sessions use the **Mark** context menu option.

 1. Select the sessions, open the context menu, and click the **Mark** option.

 1. Click the preferred marking style to apply it.

+Saved & shared sessions will contain the custom marking.

 ### Replaying